 For a bond that pays $100 every year for an infinite period of time with a discount rate of 8%, the perpetuity would be $1250.

-Explanation of Perpetuity Formula
+Interpretation of Perpetuity

 The very potent query would be why we should find out the present value of a perpetuity.
 Actually, every firm has a projected cash flow that may get realized after 2, 5, 10 years.